How to wear camouflage pattern correctly?

 The brands that parade have understood this well, by integrating camo for several seasons already...

-Front row camo
+The front row camo

 Before the catwalks took over, camo retained a certain "marginality".

-How to wear camo correctly?
+How to wear camo well?

 Up !